distbit0/distbit.xyz/_posts/2024-07-20-correlation-vs-causation-in-futarchy.md

 It's important to note that these scenarios assume the existence of a prediction market for whether an action will be taken, along with two child prediction markets on the effect (on a target variable such as GDP) of taking the action versus not taking it.

+# Terminology Definitions

+- **Futarchy**: A proposed method of governance where elected officials define measures of national wellbeing, and prediction markets are used to determine which policies will best achieve these goals.

+- **Prediction market**: A speculative market created for the purpose of making predictions.
+Participants trade contracts whose payoff depends on unknown future events.

+- **Child prediction markets**: Subsidiary markets created to predict outcomes of specific scenarios within the main prediction market.

+- **Target variable**: The metric used to measure the success or failure of a policy in futarchy (e.g., GDP, unemployment rate, happiness index).

+- **Confounding factors**: Variables that influence both the independent variable (e.g., policy implementation) and dependent variable (e.g., target metric), potentially leading to incorrect conclusions about their relationship.

+- **Convexity/Negative convexity**: In this context, refers to how the expected return on an investment changes as market conditions change.
+Positive convexity means potential gains increase more than potential losses, while negative convexity is the opposite.

+- **Capital efficiency**: The effectiveness with which financial resources are used to generate value.
+In prediction markets, it refers to how well traders can use their funds to profit from their predictions.

+- **"Good outcome" shares vs "Bad outcome" shares**: In prediction markets, contracts that pay out if the implemented policy leads to a positive or negative outcome, respectively.

+- **Decision threshold**: The point at which the prediction market's forecast is considered strong enough to influence or determine the policy decision.

+- **Free-option dynamic**: A situation where traders can potentially profit without risk, often due to market structure or rules.

+- **Price discovery process**: The method by which a market determines the price of an asset through the interactions of buyers and sellers.

+- **p(action) and p(outcome)**: Notations representing the probability of an action being taken and the probability of a specific outcome occurring, respectively.

 ## Strategy 1: Partial Implementation

 **Goal:** Use futarchy to inform how one should attempt to influence a decision-making process, given a desired outcome.
 This strategy applies when one can only partially influence rather than decide the action that will be taken.